jimfinnis/jcf12/content/teaching/CS123/examples/refs/index.md

 All objects "belong" to the class which created them, so "Enemy" is the class, while the variable "myEnemy" holds a reference to an object of class "Enemy."

-## Summing up
-That's a lot of information, so let's sum up:
-* A **class** is a description of a block of data in memory (there's a bit more, but we'll come to that).
-You define a class in Java with the "class" keyword.
-* An **object** is the actual data in memory - an object is a member of a particular class.
 * An object of a class is sometimes called an **instance** of that class.
 * Using the "new" keyword **instantiates** a new object of a class.
 * Objects are referred to by **references**: values